ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+never has to hesitate for a word.
+New York Mail and, Ex press.

 Score One For The Gamin.
 All who know Judge Bleckley and
 recall his long, waving hair and beanl